The Eastern Code Turns Thirty: Finding Its Place in the One Corpus Iuris Canonici

 Standardized Subjects / Keyword chains: | B

-Catholic Church, Verfasserschaft1, Codex canonum ecclesiarum orientalium
+Catholic church, Verfasserschaft1, Codex canonum ecclesiarum orientalium

 / Corpus iuris canonici